Behind those dancing robots, scientists had to bust a move

 It shows two of Boston Dynamics' humanoid Atlas research robots doing the twist, the mashed potato and other classic moves, joined by Spot, a doglike robot, and Handle, a wheeled robot designed for lifting and moving boxes in a warehouse or truck.

-Boston Dynamics founder and chairperson Marc Raibert says what the robot maker learned was far more valuable.
+Boston Dynamics founder and chairperson Marc Raibert said that what the robot maker learned was far more valuable.

 The difficult challenge of teaching robots to dance also pushed Boston Dynamics engineers to develop better motion-programming tools that let robots reconcile balance, bouncing and doing a performance simultaneously.